gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

 Msys2 environment.

-Then I reran `opam init` to create a new Opam environment, this time selecting the second option for obtaining Unix tools `Use an existing Cygwin/MSYS2 installation`.
+Then I reran `opam init` to create a new Opam environment, this time selecting the second option for obtaining Unix tools: `Use an existing Cygwin/MSYS2 installation`.
 I'll post the entire output of the interactive session with `opam init` in case it helps someone set up Opam on their machine:
 ```